-The desert kept them close to starvation and they were always on the eyes were instantly drawn to the distant motion.
+The desert kept them close to starvation and they were always on the watch for food, so their quick yellow eyes were instantly drawn to the distant motion.
 The thin black line leapt out at them, a twitchy needle of shadow against the shimmering orange dawn.
 One of the lizards chirruped, raised its tail.
 The other chased an ant.